Wonderfully elegant, classic, and timeless; linen weave paper stands the test of time.

 Dual easel frames have two separate easels to display both horizontal or vertical photos.

 Many picture frames come with an easel attached to the back to prop up the frame for display on a flat level surface, most commonly a desk or table.
 The easel is what helps the frame stand up on its own.

 A frame that is described as having a dual easel simply means that there are two easels attached to the back.
 These dual, or two easel frames are designed for propping up the framed photograph horizontally for landscape photos or vertically for portraits.

-Last month we defined a deckle edge, describing the difference between natural & machine-cut.
+Last month we defined a deckle edge, describing the difference between natural and machine-cut.
 Today we write about the beveled edge, another specialty edge treatment that customers often ask about.
-Common with mirrors, cabinets, tile & countertops, you’ll also see the phrase beveled edge to describe a characteristic of paper, most commonly mat board used with photo framing.
+Common with mirrors, cabinets, tile, and countertops, you’ll also see the phrase beveled edge to describe a characteristic of paper, most commonly mat board used with photo framing.